memetb/fortified-ap/README.md

                   ^ \
                   |  --- [tapN] ---- [nicN]
                  /       ^      ^
-       egress_filter.o   |      |
+            tc_egress    |      |
-      ingress_filter.o   |  ingress_xdp
+           tc_ingress    |  xdp_demangle
-                     mark_all
+                      tc_mark

 ### Modules

-#### `egress_filter`
+#### `tc_egress`

 This is a traffic control egress filter (tc egress) which grows the MAC header by 4 bytes and inserts a 16 bit sequence number and the current packet's protocol id into the packet.
-The packet is transformed into an ETH_P_802_EX1 ethernet packet type.
+The packet is transformed into an `ETH_P_802_EX1` ethernet packet type.

-It only acts on packets which are NOT marked, ensuring that only packets egressing from master (bond0) toward slave (tapN) are mangled.
+It only acts on packets which are NOT marked, ensuring that only packets egressing from master (`bond0`) toward slave (`tapN`) are mangled.

-#### `mark_all`
+#### `tc_mark`

 This is nothing more than `iptables -t mangle -A PREROUTING -i tap0 -j MARK --set-mark 0xCFAE` except that it works. `iptables` for some reason doesn't play well with openvpn tunnels.

-#### `ingress_xdp`
+#### `xdp_demangle`

-This low-level program to unwrap the ETH_P_802_EX1 packet wrappers and restore the original packet payload.
+This is a low-level XDP program to unwrap the `ETH_P_802_EX1` packet header and restore the original packet payload.
 It correctly shrinks the MAC head back to its previous location, and appends a sequence number to the end of the skb buffer.

-#### `ingress_filter`
+#### `tc_ingress`

 This is the final filter that drops duplicates. tc ingress filter have very few priviledges other than pass or drop.
 At this stage, the packet that comes to us is in its final state.

-Because we also get ingress from the user->bond0 direction, this filter ignores packets that are not marked `0xCFAE`.
+Because we also get ingress from the `user->bond0` direction, this filter ignores packets that are not marked `0xCFAE`.

-Here we simply take the last 2 bytes of the skb frame - which thanks to `ingress_xdp` will contain the sequence counter tacked on by the sending party's `egress_filter`, and check against an LRU hash that it hasn't yet been seen.
+Here we simply take the last 2 bytes of the skb frame - which thanks to `xdp_demangle` will contain the sequence counter tacked on by the sending party's `tc_egress`, and check against an LRU hash that it hasn't yet been seen.
 If we've seen it before, it's discarded as being a duplicate.

 # A tail of "BUT WHY's?"